 - Able to manage their own finances, paying their bills on time, keeping track of their income and expenses

-- Weight loss that’s noticeable: It may be because your loved one isn’t eating enough or isn’t eating nutritious foods.
+- Noticeable weight loss: It may be because your loved one isn’t eating enough or isn’t eating nutritious foods.
 Or there isn’t enough food in the house for them to eat.
 They also may be struggling to cook meals for themselves.

 - Untidy living spaces: Perhaps your loved one is unable to clean up because they can’t get around their home as easily as they once did.
 The lawn may be unmowed or garbage may be piling up because they can no longer maintain their environment.